 Saturday, April 2, 2016

 Ahhh!!!
 The time has finally arrived!
 I feel like I’ve been planning this trip forever!
 When I first booked my trip Havana, it was for a few different reasons.
-One is because about a decade ago, I developed an interest in the complicated history of the country.
-Another is that the U.S. told me I couldn’t.
+One was because about a decade ago, I developed an interest in the complicated history of the country.
+Another was the U.S. told me I couldn’t.
 Last time I checked, I’s free.
-The last reason was cigars and rum. *shrugs* Now, I’m walking into Cuba to understand if socialism works.
+The last reason was cigars and rum. *shrugs* Now, I was walking into Cuba to understand if socialism works.
 I’m pretty sure I know the answer, but I need to see it with my own eyes, hear it with my own ears, taste it with my own tongue.